YJesus/Unhide-NG/README.txt

  # ./unhide-tcp --show-fuser --show-lsof --logfile
  # ./unhide-linux-dyn --low

- (--low option only works in dynamic form, use unhide-linux-dyn)
+ (--low option only works in dynamic form, use unhide-linux-dyn, for others options use static form)

 // Anti-unhide prevention